Pawikoski/olx-api-wrapper/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-In order to use OLX Api you nned to sign in at OLX Developer Portal and create an App.
+In order to use OLX Api you need to sign in at OLX Developer Portal and create an App.
 More details: https://developer.olx.pl/articles/getting-access-to-api

 ### Prerequisites